suddhu/floyd-rnn-tensorflow-master/SF_fantasy_lp.md

+# The Stink Floyd Fantasy LP

-Presenting to you a nice pet project of mine.
+A nice pet project of mine.
 All the songs have lyrics generated from [floyd-rnn-tensorflow-master](https://github.com/suddhu/floyd-rnn-tensorflow-master), mildly formatted.
 I read through the lyrics and named them accordingly.
 Enjoy.

-> The Stink Floyd Fantasy LP
+### The Stink Floyd Fantasy LP
 >	1. Stormy, Hot Machine Gun (3:59)
 >	2. Green Laddy!
 (7:01)
 >	3. My Fleeting Bombs (5:30)